-Little did I realize when I wrote these article back in 2013 and 2014 that there would be a continuing multi-year interest in the mathematical models within Tableau.
+Little did I realize when I wrote these articles back in 2013 and 2014 that there would be a continuing multi-year interest in the mathematical models within Tableau.
 Maybe I should write more of them because the need is clearly evident.

 - Click here to better understand and use linear trend models in Tableau